JakeOrchard/MPC2008-Public/README.md

 `conda env create -f win_environment.yml`

-This will create a _virtual environment_ that will have all of the same packages that I used when running the code on my windows machine.
+This will create a _virtual environment_ that will have all of the same packages that we used when running the code on my windows machine.
 This environment is called MPC.
 It may take 10-20 minutes for conda to install all of the necessary packages (you also may be prompted to type **y** to agree to the setup).

 Activate the environment: